mridul037/mridul037/README.md

 **Quote of the hour:**

-LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+An infinite number of monkeys typing into GNU Emacs would never make a good program.

-~ Edsger W. Dijkstra
+~ Linus Torvalds
 <pre>

 </pre>